david-wagih/workflow-app/README.md

 We built this tool using Next.js, Typescript, React, Heroku, PostgreSQL, Figma, and 6 different Twilio features: SMS verification, email verification, online payment processing, video calls, live streams, and group chats.

-How it works:
+How it works (step by step):

-Users sign up
+1. User signs up

-Sms verification and email verification using Twilio
+2. SMS verification and email verification using Twilio

-Login
+3. Login

-3 products which all use Twilio:
+4. 3 products to choose from which all use Twilio:

 Video chat: can be used by students as study rooms, classroom discussion forums, etc.